+256779159872 / +256777222627

 Best Places to Track Chimpanzees in Uganda

-Chimpanzees share 97% DNA with human beings and belong to the Hominidae family together with mountain gorillas and orangutans.
-Chimpanzee tracking in Uganda usually comes along with other opportunities to meet other primate species in the wild, most of the forests host various primates as well as birds, its rare to fail to spot more than two bird species while tracking chimpanzees. chimpanzee tracking comes along as a supplement for a gorilla safari in Uganda.
+Chimpanzees share 97% of their DNA with humans and belong to the Hominidae family, along with mountain gorillas and orangutans.
+Chimpanzee tracking in Uganda often offers opportunities to encounter other primate species in the wild.
+Most of the forests host various primates as well as birds.
+It’s rare to fail to spot more than two bird species while tracking chimpanzees.
+Chimpanzee tracking is a supplement to a gorilla safari in Uganda.

-Kibale forest the Best Places to Track Chimpanzees in Uganda is not only home to chimpanzees but also a quite number of other 13 primate species that makes it a primate capital world, these primates include L’Hoest’s endangered red colobus monkey, black & white colobus, red-tailed monkey, blue monkey, olive baboon, grey-cheeked mangabey, bush baby and potto, vervet monkeys among the other primates.
-Other mammals also present are buffalo, forest elephants, bush pig leopard though they are rare to spot apart from duiker.
+This Kibale forest the Best Places to Track Chimpanzees in Uganda is not only home to chimpanzees but also a quite number of other 13 primate species that makes it a primate capital world, these primates include L’Hoest’s endangered red colobus monkey, black & white colobus, red-tailed monkey, blue monkey, olive baboon, grey-cheeked mangabey, bush baby and potto, vervet monkeys among the other primates.
+Other mammals present include buffalo, forest elephants, bush pigs, and leopards, though they are rare to spot, apart from the duiker.

-A neat viewer could also see amphibians and reptiles and a colourful variety of butterflies as well a variety of bird species like African pitta, black bee-eater, Abyssinian ground thrush, yellow spotted nectar, little greenbul, black-eared ground thrush, yellow-rumped tinkerbird, blue-breasted kingfisher, along with the crowned eagle among others.
+A neat viewer could also see amphibians and reptiles, and a colourful variety of butterflies, as well as a variety of bird species like African pitta, black bee-eater, Abyssinian ground thrush, yellow spotted nectar, little greenbul, black-eared ground thrush, yellow-rumped tinkerbird, blue-breasted kingfisher, along with the crowned eagle, among others.

 Kyambura gorge

-Kyambura gorge is a stunning escarpment valley within Queen Elizabeth national park, kyambura gorge is broad about 100 meters deep, swarmed with the rich biodiversity of birds, mammal species as well primates including chimpanzees.
+The Kyambura Gorge is a stunning escarpment valley within Queen Elizabeth National Park.
+The Kyambura Gorge is about 100 meters deep and swarming with rich biodiversity, including birds, mammals, and primates, such as chimpanzees.

 Best Places to Track Chimpanzees in UgandaBudongo forest